HITECHCRIME/HC_SG44_Electric_Veins/README.md

 not really regret but I was your constant threat
 I was your constant threat
 I was your constant threat rou
+(oh right)
+are you out of breath yeah
+are you out of breath
+are you out of breath yeah

 [VERSE2]

 xxxxxxxxx

+i was alive, i was so destined too much involvement meant no business go electric

 [CHORUS]
 call me a moth - with no reason to die